golang/dep/CONTRIBUTING.md

   kick the tires!

 `gps` is still beta-ish software.
 APIs are subject to change (though they are stabilizing), and there are plenty of bugs to squash.

+## Issues and Pull Requests

+Pull requests are the preferred way to submit changes to 'gps'.
+Unless the changes are quite small, pull requests should generally reference an already-opened issue.
+Make sure to explain clearly in the body of the PR what the reasoning behind the change is.

+The changes themselves should generally conform to the following guidelines:

+* Git commit messages should be [well-written](http://chris.beams.io/posts/git-commit/#seven-rules).
+* Code should be `gofmt`-ed.
+* New or changed logic should be accompanied by tests.
+* Maintainable, table-based tests are strongly preferred, even if it means writing a new testing harness to execute them.